 Protecting our environment so it can be enjoyed by future generations means living in sustainable ways and ensuring our ecological footprint is within limits the environment can sustain.

 We need to reduce our ecological footprint

-- Seek to reduce New Zealand's per capita ecological footprint by supporting practices that curb unnecessary production and consumption
+- Government actions should reduce Aotearoa New Zealand’s per capita ecological footprint by supporting practices that curb unnecessary production and consumption.

-- Research what an optimum population level could be in order to maintain both spare capacity and an acceptable standard of living
+- Government should research what an optimum population level could be in order to maintain environmental sustainability and an acceptable standard of living

-Aotearoa New Zealand as a responsible global citizen
+Aotearoa New Zealand can be a responsible global citizen

-- Work cooperatively with other countries to address problems of over-population and environmentally unsustainable lifestyles
+- We should work cooperatively with other countries to address problems of over-population that exceeds environmental capacity.

 - Immigration policy should be regularly reviewed to ensure we can accommodate returning New Zealand citizens and Pacific people displaced by climate change.